Graphs & tables

 The third -intercept is at .

-The organized sign chart shown below separates intervals based on the -intercepts.
+The sign chart below separates intervals based on these -intercepts.

 | Interval | Sign of |